mattludwigs/elm-spa-starter/README.md

 # Elm SPA starter kit

-Some thoughts go getting an Elm SPA going.
+Some thoughts on getting an Elm SPA going.

 Updates will be happening a lot for a while, WIP.